Simon125q/PDP-thesis-management/README.md

 - [https://github.com/air-verse/air]

-5. Create .env file and add LISTEN_ADDR=":3000" to it.
+5. Create .env file and add LISTEN_ADDR=":3000", DB_PATH="/path/to/your/database.db" and variables related to ldap to it.

 **Running the app for developement**